Yet-Another-Software-Team/ku-work/README.md

 # KU-Work

-A full-stack web application with Go backend and Nuxt.js frontend, featuring user management with PostgreSQL database.
+A full-stack web application with a Go backend and Nuxt.js frontend, featuring user management with a PostgreSQL database.

 ## Prerequisites